samarthg123/math157-finalproject-law-lean/README.md

 ## THEOREMS PROVEN:

 here is a selective list of the various different theorems proven and verified in this project:
--void and voidable contracts and mutually excl.
+*void and voidable contracts and mutually excl.
--duress (no mutual assent) negates validity
+*duress (no mutual assent) negates validity
--voidable contract is currently valid
+*voidable contract is currently valid
--oral contract fails statute of frauds enforceability -minor lacking capacity form an enforceable contract -performance and breach are mutually excl.
+*oral contract fails statute of frauds enforceability *minor lacking capacity form an enforceable contract *performance and breach are mutually excl.
--breach presupposes a valid contract (must have been valid for there to have been an official breach) -novation needs consent from all parties (requires original contract to be valid)
+*breach presupposes a valid contract (must have been valid for there to have been an official breach) *novation needs consent from all parties (requires original contract to be valid)